bscan/Data-Class/README.md

 ## DESCRIPTION

-Type::Hints provides a variety of keywords that offer type annotations similar to those offered in Python and Typescript.
+Data::Class provides a variety of keywords that offer classes similar to dataclasses in Python, and type hints similar to those offered in Python and Typescript.
 Syntax highlighting for these keywords is available in the Perl Navigator.
-A full object oriented framework written around keywords and type hints is provided as well.

 # KEYWORDS